Chyna: Eddie Guerrero, Women's Champion, WWF departure (2000–2001)

 Not long after losing the Intercontinental title, Chyna became the onscreen girlfriend of Eddie Guerrero.
 Originally villains, they became fan favorites during the summer of 2000, with Guerrero dubbing her his "Mamacita".
 They faced Val Venis and then-rookie Trish Stratus in an intergender tag team match at SummerSlam with the Intercontinental Championship on the line.
 Chyna won the match, but lost the belt two weeks later to Guerrero in a Triple Threat match with Kurt Angle.
 They officially split in November 2000 after Chyna, in storyline, found Eddie cavorting in the shower with two other women.

 At the same time, Chyna posed nude for Playboy magazine's November 2000 issue.
-It was also worked into a WWF storyline (based, in part, on a real-life legal feud between the WWF and the socially conservative Parents Television Council), in which it drew the ire of the Right to Censor (a group of morally conservative wrestlers).
+It was also worked into a WWF storyline (based, in part, on a real-life legal feud between the WWF and the socially conservative Parents Television Council), in which it drew the ire of the Right to Censor, a professional wrestling stable.
 Shortly after, Chyna began a feud with Ivory, a member of the Right to Censor, over the Women's Championship.
 It culminated in a storyline at the Royal Rumble where Chyna appeared to reinjure her neck while performing a handspring back elbow.
 To convince the audience she was injured, color commentator Jerry Lawler left the commentators' booth and entered the ring to check on her condition, something he had not done since the in-ring accident that killed Owen Hart in 1999.
 When she returned from the "injury", she won the Women's Championship from Ivory at WrestleMania X-Seven in a squash match.
 She also defended her title against Lita at Judgment Day in 2001.
 She soon vacated the title, however, as it was her final WWF match.